Jerry-BloodBerry/InwentaryzacjaAPI/README.md

 All the read and read_one endpoints are of type GET.
 All the create and delete endpoints are of type POST.
 -----------------------------------------------------
+### Login
+* /login/login.php - creates session for a user that has an account in the database.
+Returns a token allowing the user to make requests listed below.
 ### Asset
 * /asset/read.php - returns all objects of type Asset in JSON format.